sudhakar3697/awesome-electron-alternatives/README.md

 * We would already have a web component in the system that can be used.
 * Electron apps cannot be submitted to the [Apple store](https://news.ycombinator.com/item?id=21437255)
 * [Minimal resources](https://github.com/Elanis/web-to-desktop-framework-comparison)
+* Development platform like nodecode as Kodular, lowcode as Outsystems, database as a service as Astra DB, backend as service, mobile as a service, frontend as a service as Figma, banking as a service ...
+* visual programming paradigm (this includes solutions or technologies like development platform, blockly, serverless, dbdiagram and programming language as elm, python, v ...)
 * It is possible to develop games with Electron-js, but for good game development it is not recommended
 * create data analysis and statistics with js libraries and electron-js for dashboards, however it is also not recommended